openaps/AndroidAPSdocs/docs/EN/Configuration/MedtrumNano.md

 ##### BLE Status:

-This shows the current status of the Bluetooth connection to the pump base.
+This shows the current status of the Bluetooth connection to the pumpbase.

 ##### Last connected: